← All Posts

 1. CSS Variables Can Cause CLS

-Media query overrides of CSS custom properties are invisible in DevTools’ computed styles panel—you only see the final value.
+Media query overrides of CSS custom properties are invisible in DevTools’ computed styles panel — you only see the final value.
 If your critical CSS doesn’t include variable overrides, layout will shift when the full stylesheet loads.
+This is especially dangerous in typography systems where font-size and line-height variables cascade through every text element.

 2. Critical CSS Extraction is Tricky